tokenized/tokenized-sdk-example-react/README.md

 authentication.
 Show a prompt to “Confirm your identity in the authenticator app” on your login screen when `useLogInNeedsMfa` is `true`.

-_Note that in an upcoming release of the SDK, log in (including MFA) will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Returns**: <code>boolean</code> - `true` when the log in process is polling for MFA confirmation.
 **Category**: hooks/login